top of page

 by Morales & Levine, P.A.

 Contracts are foundational in business law, structuring everything from employment relationships to commercial partnerships and everything in between.
 While business contracts are designed to provide clarity and prevent disputes, the specific wording contained in a business contract can spark confusion and lead to litigation.
-The recent Florida Third District Court of Appeal decision in Pierce Law Group, LLP v.
-Jaleh Factor illustrates how the interpretation of just a few words can drastically alter the outcome of a business law case.
+The Florida Third District Court of Appeal's recent decision in Pierce Law Group, LLP v.
+Factor, et al., Case No. 3D24-1444 (Fla.
+3d DCA April 2, 2025) illustrates how the interpretation of just a few words can drastically alter the outcome of a business law case.

 The Case Background.

-In 2020, two Floridians—Sewby, LLC and Jaleh Factor—hired a California law firm–Pierce Law Group, LLP—to handle litigation for the Floridians in Miami-Dade County, Florida.
-The legal relationship between the California law firm and the Florida clients was governed by a Representation Agreement drafted by the California law firm.
-The Representation Agreement specified that California law would apply to the interpretation of the agreement, that arbitration resulting from a dispute concerning the agreement would take place in California, and that the proper venue for disputes arising out of the agreement would be in Los Angeles, California.
+In 2020, two Floridians retained a California law firm to handle a Florida litigation.
+The legal relationship between the California law firm and the Florida clients was governed by a Representation Agreement (the "Agreement").
+The Agreement, which was drafted by the California law firm, provided, in relevant part, that California law would apply to the interpretation of the Agreement, that arbitration resulting from a dispute concerning the Agreement would be held in California, and that the proper venue for disputes arising out of the Agreement would be in Los Angeles, California.

 Understanding Contract Construction in Business Law.